Jagiellonia Białystok: 1930s

+World War II

+Many players of Jagiellonia fought in defense of Poland during the German-Soviet invasion of Poland, which started World War II in September 1939, and then many joined the Polish resistance movement during the subsequent occupation.
+Several players were murdered by the Russians in the Katyn massacre in 1940, whereas the fate of vice-chairman Seweryn Nowakowski, who was arrested by the NKVD, remains unknown.

 After World War II

 After the second world war Jagiellonia was revived mostly in part by Karol Kowalczyński, but the revival was short-lived as the club dissolved on 20 June 1946.
 In the place of the disbanded Jagiellonia came Motor Białystok, which became the champion of the Białystok region and advanced to the Polish championship in 1946.
 Next year Motor Białystok joined the struggle for the Polish championship and the right to get into I league.
 In 1949 Białystok had a new team called Budowlani Białystok and in 1951 Motor Białystok merged into Budowlani Białystok.
 In 1955 Budowlani Białystok changed its name to BKS Jagiellonia Białystok.
 On 26 January 1957, a merger of two clubs, Jagiellonia Białystok and Sparta, resulted in a club called Jagiellonia.
 For the second time in its history Jagiellonia had the host stadium of Stadium Zwierzyniecki.

 1970s

 In the early 70s the team played in Klasa A and in the district league.
 The team's situation changed when Michał Urban became coach of the team, players started to go to a modern training camp with modern drills.
 Many young players started playing for the club, including future representatives for the Polish national team juniors.
 Grzegorz Bielatowicz joined the club as a scout and found a few young talents from the north-east region, among them was Jerzy Zawiślan who was the 2nd top scorer in the II League 1975–76 season who scored 13 goals.
 The team started to have some success and were promoted to Division II after winning the promotion play-offs in the 1974–75 season.
 The team was eventually promoted to League II in 1975, but the success was short-lived after only being there for 3 seasons, Jagiellonia was relegated in 1978.
 At the end of the 70s Jerzy Bołtuć, Leszek Frelek, Ryszard Karalus and Zbigniew Skoczylas began a large youth project to bring in a strong and young new team.